 Parent volunteers

-[NOTE: Amend to align with your school’s Volunteers Policy and other considerations when selecting parent volunteers – eg: ]

 Parents may be invited to assist with camps and excursions.
 School staff will notify parents/carers of any costs associated with attending.
 School staff are in charge of camps and excursions and parent/carer volunteers are expected to follow teachers' instructions.
 When deciding which parents/carers will attend, the Organising Teacher will take into account: any valuable skills the parents/carers have to offer (e.g. bus licence, first aid etc.) and the special needs of particular students.

 Volunteer and external provider checks

-NOTE: amend to align with the school’s volunteer policy

-EG: Example School requires all parent or carer camp or excursion volunteers and all external providers working directly with our students to have a current Working with Children Check card.
-[For more information about when a WWCC is required, see Volunteers page on the School Policy Templates Portal.]
+Hazelwood North Primary School requires all parent or carer camp or excursion volunteers and all external providers working directly with our students to have a current Working with Children Check card which is to be presented at the front office to be photocopied and stored securely at school..

 Parent/carer consent

-For all camps and excursions, other than local excursions, Example School will provide parents/carers with a specific consent form outlining the details of the proposed activity.
-Example School uses [insert software program eg: Compass] to inform parents about camps and excursions and to seek their consent OR informs parents about school camps and excursions by placing a note in student bags and asking parents/carers to return the part of the note that asks for parents/carers signature confirming they consent to their child’s participation.
+For all camps and excursions, other than local excursions, Hazelwood North Primary School will provide parents/carers with a specific consent form outlining the details of the proposed activity.
+Hazelwood North Primary School uses SkoolBag to inform parents about camps and excursions and to seek their consent or informs parents about school camps and excursions by placing a note in student bags and asking parents/carers to return the part of the note that asks for parents/carers signature confirming they consent to their child’s participation.
 Parents/carers are encouraged to contact the school to discuss any questions or concerns that they or their child may have with a proposed camp or excursion.

-For local excursions, Example School will provide parents and carers with an annual Local Excursions consent form at the start of each school year or upon enrolment if students enrol during the school year.
-Example School will also provide advance notice to parents/carers of an upcoming local excursion through [insert applicable notification method: email/online parent communication tool/a note home in the student’s bag].
+For local excursions, Hazelwood North Primary School will provide parents and carers with an annual Local Excursions consent form at the start of each school year or upon enrolment if students enrol during the school year.
+Hazelwood North Primary School will also provide advance notice to parents/carers of an upcoming local excursion through [insert applicable notification method: email/online parent communication tool/a note home in the student’s bag].
 For local excursions that occur on a recurring basis (for example weekly outings to the local oval for sports lessons), Example School will notify parents once only prior to the commencement of the recurring event.

 Cost of camps and excursions, refunds and support